chrisib/semiotic-standard/README.md

 ## Sources
-(Typeset in the Future)[https://typesetinthefuture.com/2014/12/01/alien/] has a great breakdown of the history of these icons.
+[Typeset in the Future](https://typesetinthefuture.com/2014/12/01/alien/) has a great breakdown of the history of these icons.

-Icons are inspired by work (Brandon Gamm)[https://thenounproject.com/browse/collection-icon/semiotic-standard-icons-from-alien-3224/?p=1]'s work with colours derived from (Joe Blogs)[https://wharferj.wordpress.com/2012/05/25/ron-cobbs-alien-semiotic-standards/]' page.
+Icons are inspired by work [Brandon Gamm](https://thenounproject.com/browse/collection-icon/semiotic-standard-icons-from-alien-3224/?p=1)'s work with colours derived from [Joe Blogs](https://wharferj.wordpress.com/2012/05/25/ron-cobbs-alien-semiotic-standards/)' page.